Technology

 • Ultra high-pressure operation

-• Low thermodynamic penalty due to use of membranes for desalination
+• Low thermodynamic penalty due to the use of membranes for desalination

 Solvent extraction technology has been around for decades but has never made it to the mass market.